benfoxall/decks/day-of-rest.md

 # How can we take inspiration from the way we build Things.

+^ We've now seen that wordpress can be a *thing*

-^ Let's think of some properties of things, and how we can use them to inspire us
+^ Let's think of some properties of things, and how we can use them to inspire us in software development

 ---